Skip to Main Content

 Federal courts have original jurisdiction in matters of copyright law.
 To search federal cases involving copyright consult the following:

-Federal Intellecutal Property (FIP-CS)
+Federal Intellectual Property (FIP-CS)

 Administrative Decisions and Government Websites